superbob/cw-kata-littlesecret/README.md

 The source code of [_Everyone has his little secrets_](http://www.codewars.com/kata/546d1328bed2e1e07a000f89) codewars Java Kata

+_Obviously you wouldn't browse this repo before solving the kata on codewars._

 The working solution with tests is in the 'standard' layout.

 The initial solution is in a separate folder : `src/initialsolution`